puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 ### Group Detail Pages

-You can see a list of groups in the "Groups" section of the [sidebar][], or by clicking the "Groups" item in the main navigation.
+You can see a list of groups in the __Groups__ section of the [sidebar][], or by clicking the __Groups__ item in the main navigation.

 Clicking the name of a group in a group list or the node detail page of one of that group's members will take you to its **group detail page**.

 ![A group detail page][classes_group_detail]

-From a group detail page, you can view the currently assigned configuration data for that group, or use the "Edit" button to assign new configuration data.
+From a group detail page, you can view the currently assigned configuration data for that group, or use the __Edit__ button to assign new configuration data.
 You can also delete the group, which will cause any members to lose membership in the group.

-Group detail pages also show any groups of which that group is a member (under the "Groups" header) and any groups that are members of that group (under the "Derived groups" header).
+Group detail pages also show any groups of which that group is a member (under the __Groups__ header) and any groups that are members of that group (under the __Derived groups__ header).

 ### Editing Nodes on Groups

 You can change the membership of a group from both node edit pages and group edit pages.

-To add a node to a group from a group edit page, start typing into the "Add a node" text field.
+To add a node to a group from a group edit page, start typing into the __Add a node__ text field.
 As you type, an auto-completion list of the most likely choices appears; the list continues to narrow as you type more.
 To finish selecting a node, click a choice from the list or use the arrow keys to select one and press enter.

 ![Adding nodes to a group][classes_nodes_to_group]